SalesforceCommerceCloud/commerce-sdk/apis/cdn/cdn-api-process-apis/cdn-zones-description.md

 For detailed setup instructions, see the [Authorization for Admin APIs](https://developer.salesforce.com/docs/commerce/commerce-api/guide/authorization-for-admin-apis.html) guide.

+You must include the relevant scope(s) in the client ID used to generate the token.
+For details, see the [Authorization Scopes Catalog.](https://developer.salesforce.com/docs/commerce/commerce-api/guide/auth-z-scope-catalog.html)

 ## Use Cases

 For detailed usage information, refer to the [CDN Zones Guides.](https://developer.salesforce.com/docs/commerce/commerce-api/guide/cdn-zones.html)